Human rights in Saudi Arabia: Shia Muslims

 In the eastern city of Dammam where three quarters of the 400,000 residents are Shia, there are no Shia mosques or prayer halls, no Shia call to prayer broadcast on TV, and no cemeteries for Shia.

-Late 2011, a Shiite pilgrim was charged for being "involved with blasphemy" and sentenced to 500 lashes and 2 years in jail.
-Also late 2011, a prominent Shiite Canadian cleric, Usama al-Attar.
+In late 2011, a Shiite pilgrim was charged for being "involved with blasphemy" and sentenced to 500 lashes and 2 years in jail.
+A prominent Shiite Canadian cleric, Usama al-Attar was also charged.
 He was released on the same day, declaring the arrest entirely unprovoked.

 Much of education in Saudi Arabia is based on Sunni Wahhabi religious material.
 From a very young age, students are taught that Shiites are not Muslims and that Shiism is a conspiracy hatched by the Jews, and so Shiites are worthy of death.
 Government Wahhabi scholars, such as Abdulqader Shaibat al-Hamd, have proclaimed on state radio that Sunni Muslims must not "eat their [Shia] food, marry from them, or bury their dead in Muslims' graveyards".

 The government has restricted the names that Shias can use for their children in an attempt to discourage them from showing their identity.
 Saudi textbooks are hostile to Shiism, often characterizing the faith as a form of heresy worse than Christianity and Judaism.

 Because anti-Shia attitudes are engrained from an early age, they are passed down from generation to generation.
 This prejudice is found not only in textbooks, but also within the teachers in the classroom, and even in the university setting.
 (Wahhabi) teachers frequently tell classrooms full of young Shia schoolchildren that they are heretics.
 Teachers who proclaim that Shiites are atheists and deserve death have faced no repercussions for their actions, barely even receiving punishment.
 At a seminar about the internet, held in King Abdulaziz City of Science and Technology, professor Bader Hmood Albader explained that the internet was beneficial to society, but that there were many Shia websites claiming to be Muslim websites, which needed to be stopped.